EUR USD: What to Know About the Most Traded Currency Pair

 Bad news from the EU economy would also make an impact on the prices of the currency pair.
 When the news of the government debt crisis broke in Italy and Greece, the exchange rate of the pair plummeted.

-How to read a EUR/USD Price Chart?
+Reading a EUR/USD Price Chart

 The price chart of the EUR/USD is unlike the stock market.
 For a stock, the indicated price directly represents a price for the stock.
 In contrast, the price chart for a currency pair represents the exchange rate of both currencies.
-The base currency, the euro, is fixed and represents one unit.
-The source of strengthening or weakening value is not reflected in the rate.

 The EUR/USD pair can increase because the euro is getting stronger while the U.S. dollar is getting weaker.
 Either condition results in a heightened movement in the price/rate which corresponds to the upward movement in the price chart.